rill-js/rill/README.md

 Rill brings cascading middleware to the browser and enables fully universal web applications.
 It makes apps enjoyable to write with a simpler top down mental model of your app and free progressive enhancement.

-Rill provides the minimum for abstractions over node and the browser enabling things like routing (with redirecting, refreshes and more), cookies, and middleware with the same api.
+Rill provides the minimum for abstractions over [nodejs](https://nodejs.org) and the browser enabling things like routing (with redirecting, refreshes and more), cookies, and middleware with the same api.

 # Installation